 What's in a name?
 Plenty, if you're the poor unfortunate tyke whose clueless parents saddle him with a dorky name—or if you're one of eight little girls named Britney who end up in the same kindergarten class!

+Yes, choosing a name for your child is an awesome responsibility—one that will probably have you flipping through your share of baby name books.
+You'll find plenty of books to choose from.
 If you're lucky, you might already have a few names in mind—names that have caught your fancy over the years and somehow stuck in your head.
 However, not all prospective parents are fortunate enough to have picked out their baby's name long before the pregnancy test came back positive.
 Many couples find that there's considerably more work involved in zeroing in on the perfect name.

 Also, don't be surprised if you and your partner don't initially agree about names.
 Most couples find that there's a bit of give and take involved in coming up with a name that both parents can live with.
 Here are some practical tips if you happen to find yourself in the undecided camp: